 NOAA divers work throughout the world’s oceans and coastal areas—from the crystal clear waters of a pristine marine sanctuary to the murky and polluted waters of a congested harbor—to further NOAA’s mission of “Science, Service, and Stewardship”.
 In effect, any endeavor at NOAA that requires underwater observations, testing, or installation of equipment is most likely performed by NOAA divers.
 Internal projects have included: deployment of acoustic telemetry to monitor fish migration patterns; habitat ground truthing of acoustic mapping data; and the installation and recovery of gear.
 External projects have included: ship husbandry on visiting vessels; support of NOAA projects in the Gulf of Mexico, Atlantic Ocean, Caribbean, and Alaska; and support of unclassified U.S. Navy projects.
 Panama City is home to all U.S. Navy dive training (conducted at the Navy Diving and Salvage Training Center), as well as the Navy Experimental Diving Unit which tests and evaluates diving, hyperbaric, life-support systems and procedures, and conducts research and development in biomedical and environmental physiology.
 Due to our close proximity, our laboratory has an agreement to treat any injured NOAA diver in the Navy hyperbaric recompression chambers.

-Director of the Panama City Laboratory, Southeast Fisheries Science Center, 2009 to present.
+Director of the Panama City Laboratory, Southeast Fisheries Science Center.